Rapptz/discord.py/docs/topics/wait_for.rst

     message = await client.wait_for('message') # wait for a message, the wait_for will return the message it finds await message.reply('hello!')

 The key line here is line 2.
-We are waiting for an event to happen, in this case a message event
+We are waiting for an event to happen, in this case, a message event.

 Wait_for is commonly used to control flow in a code, waiting for message replies or reactions to be added.
 You can wait for any event you want.

 Checks and Timeouts
 ~~~~~~~~~~~~~~~~~~~~
 While the example above allows us to wait for an event, this will pass as soon as *any* event of that type is dispatched.
 Sometimes, we want to filter it.
-To do this, we use the check keyward argument.
+To do this, we use the check keyword argument.

 .. code-block:: python3
    :emphasize-lines: 2, 3, 4